 Here are states with medical marijuana:

-Marijuana advocates believe there's a chance for at least 11 more states to legalize recreational marijuana in the near term.
+Ahead of the election, marijuana advocates believed there was a chance for at least 11 more states to legalize recreational marijuana in the near term.

 In February, the District of Columbia decriminalized recreational marijuana, making it legal for residents to carry up to two ounces of cannabis and own six plants.
 However, it's still illegal to purchase pot in the District, WTTG reports.